 1. Visit Las Baulas National Marine Park

-Baulas are leatherback turtles, and this national park is the nesting spot for hundreds of females.
+Baulas, for which the park is named, are leatherback turtles.
+The largest living turtle, these behemoths can get up to 1.8 meters long and weigh up to 500 kilograms (1,100 pounds).
+This national park is the largest Pacific Coast nesting spot for these turtles in all of the Americas.
 Nesting season is October through March; the hatchlings usually emerge in April.
 There’s also a mangrove in the park with lots of other wildlife too, such as iguanas, dolphins, monkeys, and crocodiles.
-Entry is free.
-Boat tours are around $80 USD.
+Entry is to the park is $10 USD.
+Boat tours cost around $80 USD.

 2. Go surfing

+Tamarindo is one of the most popular surf towns in the entire country, and it’s great for both beginners and pros alike.
 Surfers travel here to hit up Playa Negra, Witch’s Rock, and Ollie’s Point.
-If you want to try your hand at surfing, Witch’s Rock Surf Camp offers a 7-day all-inclusive camp for $1,852 USD.
-Group lessons at Iguana Surf are usually $45 USD per person, while board rentals are $20 USD per day.
+If you want to try your hand at surfing, Witch’s Rock Surf Camp offers a 7-day all-inclusive camp starting at $1,600 USD.
+Group lessons at Iguana Surf are usually $50 USD per person, while board rentals start at $10 USD per day.

 3. Go rafting or tubing

 If you’re looking for an adrenaline rush, try whitewater rafting.
 Class III/IV rapids can be found on the Tenorio River and make for a fun day trip.
 If you want something more laid-back, you can catch Class I/II rapids on the Corobici River.
-Prices vary but expect to pay upwards of $120 USD per person for a full-day excursion (lunch included).
+Prices vary but expect to pay upwards of $120 USD per person for a full-day excursion (lunch included), or $145 USD for a full-day tour that includes both rafting and zip lining.

 4. Hit the beach